Cindy and Barrett with RV in Montrose

 If seeing some animals is what you’re looking for, then campgrounds can be the best option.

-These spots rarely come with anything in the way of amenities.
+These spots rarely have amenities.
 Furthermore, national park campsites are highly coveted because they are in the heart of the action and tend to be the most peaceful.

 Vogel State Park Campsite in Blairsville, Georgia